Hyuri-dev/php/README.md

 # php

-This repositry is used for my projects and excercises with php
+This repository is used for my projects and excercises with php